hectorMiranda/marcetuxstudios/_posts/2024-02-02-pgvector-versus-pinecone.md

 you already understand.
 Migrate when the numbers say migrate, not when the docs say you might someday need to.
 The operational surface you don't add is the cost you don't pay.

+*Update: Worth noting — pgvector HNSW doesn't push filters into the index scan the way a dedicated vector DB does; Postgres applies a post-filter, which means filter-heavy queries return fewer than k results when the filtered fraction is small.
+For workloads where you're always filtering to a narrow tenant or category, measure the recall vs. Pinecone's native filter support before committing.
+Still the right default start; just know where the edge is.*